 If your mask has a metallic strip, pinch and press it to mould to your nose shape.
 Pull the bottom of the mask over your mouth and chin so it fits securely.

 You can take your face mask off when eating or drinking.
 You should maintain physical distancing of 1.5m and practise good hygiene.
 If you need to take a mask off for eating or drinking, it’s best if you put on a new face mask.
 If this is not possible, clean your hands before and after touching it.

-Surgical mask (single use)
+Surgical masks (single use)

 Before putting the mask on, check for tears.
 If undamaged, position the coloured side of the mask outward.
-If the mask has a metallic strip, make sure it sits against the bridge of your nose.

 Replace a surgical mask with a new one if it becomes soiled or damp.
 Do not reuse single-use masks.

 Wash your hands or use alcohol-based hand sanitiser.
 Don't touch the front of the mask.
 Use the ear loops or untie the bow to remove it.
 If your mask has a pair of ties, undo the bottom one first, then the top.

 If the used mask is disposable, dispose of it safely and immediately.

 Dispose of any filters.
 Put your mask in the laundry straight away or a plastic bag until you can wash it.
 Make sure you dispose of the bag.
 It is preferable for a cloth mask to have 3 layers.